dazuma/toys/toys/README.md

 ### A better Rake?

 Let's look at one more example.
 Traditionally, Ruby developers often use Rakefiles to write scripts for tasks such as build, test, and deploy.
+And Toys is similar to Rake in how it uses directory-scoped files to define tools.

 But Rake is really designed for dependency management, not for writing scripts.
-As a result, some elements, such as passing arguments to a task, are very clumsy with Rake.
+As a result, some features, such as passing arguments to a task, are very clumsy with Rake.

 If you have a project with a Rakefile, move into that directory and create a new file called `.toys.rb` in that same directory (next to the Rakefile).
 Add